 Yes it is a dense and intense yet very rewarding listen, and also goes to show how much me, Andy and Steve have gelled together as musicians in the year since the first Ley Lines.
 I'm still amazed how the music morphs into strange new avenues along the way, from sublime ethereal soundscapes to dark netherworld fusion.
 For best results listen to in a dark room and enjoy the journey.

 Also of note, if you want to hear the entire session in order - Steve and I recorded the duo mini-album 'The Quiet After The Drums' at the end of this session, when Andy had to leave.
-This was released in March 2016 and is available to Steve Lawson subscribers here:
+This is available to Steve Lawson's Bandcamp subscribers, but also here on my Bandcamp page:

 released December 31, 2016